srbhr/Life-Principles-Notes/Master.md

 -   When Researching strategies, emphasize patterns over stories.
     -   One person succeeding means nothing.
     -   One hundred people succeeding is a signal.
--   Slow down your thinking so you can note the criteria you are using to make your decision.
+-   Slow down your thinking, so you can note the criteria you are using to make your decision.
 -   Write the criteria down as a principle.
 -   Think about those criteria when you have an outcome to assess, and refine them before the next “one of those” comes along.